prometheus/docs/content/docs/practices/instrumentation.md

 ### Avoid missing metrics

 Time series that are not present until something happens are difficult to deal with, as the usual simple operations are no longer sufficient to correctly handle them.
-To avoid this, export a `0` for any time series you know may exist in advance.
+To avoid this, export `0` (or `NaN`, if `0` would be misleading) for any time series you know may exist in advance.

 Most Prometheus client libraries (including Go and Java Simpleclient) will automatically export a `0` for you for metrics with no labels.